AlexYach1973/Capstone/README.md

    * Electromagnetic radiation: https://en.wikipedia.org/wiki/Electromagnetic_radiationn
    * Radio wave: https://en.wikipedia.org/wiki/Radio_wave

-2. create your own base of dangers in the surrounding world.
+2. **DATABASE**.
+Create your own base of dangers in the surrounding world.
 At the danger point, the user writes the hazard type and description into the database.
 Latitude and longitude are automatically recorded.
- + The *BroadcastReceiver* is used to determine the current location
+   + The *BroadcastReceiver* + *LocationManager* is used to determine the current location
    + *ContentProvider* is used to store danger points in the database
-3. In observation mode, the distance from the current position to all danger points is calculated.
+3. **OBSERVE**.
+In observation mode, the distance from the current position to all danger points is calculated.
    + this mode uses *BoundSevice*